Dealers in India consider legal action against Harley Davidson

 Harley-Davidson did not immediately respond to a request for comment.

-Harley-Davidson in September said it would discontinue its sales and manufacturing operations in India in a move it said would involve $75 million in restructuring costs, some 70 redundancies and the closure of its Bawal plant in northern India.

-In October it entered a distribution deal with India's Hero MotoCorp HROM.NS.
-Hero will also develop premium motorcycles to sell under the Harley brand.
+The U.S. company in September said it would discontinue its sales and manufacturing operations in India after a decade of struggling to gain a foothold.
+A month later it entered a distribution deal with India's Hero MotoCorp HROM.NS which will also develop motorcycles to be sold under the Harley-Davidson brand.

+India is one of the world's largest motorbike and scooter markets but the bulk of sales come from low-end, commuter models.

+Harley-Davidson's annual sales in the country halved to 2,470 motorcycles in the fiscal year to March 31 from 4,641 units five years earlier, industry data shows.

 (Reporting by Aditi Shah; Editing by Kirsten Donovan)